-Proverbs and Ecclesiastes are both wisdom books that share similar teachings in content and style.
-Both contain proverbs, both were written by Solomon to help young people deal with life, and both are likely to have been written after Solomon had experienced many of life's challenges.
+Proverbs and Ecclesiastes are both wisdom books with similar teaching in content and style.
+Both contain proverbs, both are written by Solomon to help youth deal with life, and both are likely written after Solomon had experienced many of life's challenges.
 However, the books are different in some radical ways: